linkerd/linkerd2-conformance/README.md

   -uninstall
 ```

-Additionally, as this project uses [Ginkgo](https://github.com/onsi/ginkgo) for testins, you may also pass flags options from the [Ginkgo CLI](https://onsi.github.io/ginkgo/#the-ginkgo-cli).
+Additionally, as this project uses [Ginkgo](https://github.com/onsi/ginkgo) for the tests, you may also pass flags options from the [Ginkgo CLI](https://onsi.github.io/ginkgo/#the-ginkgo-cli).

 <!-- refs -->
 [logo]: https://user-images.githubusercontent.com/9226/33582867-3e646e02-d90c-11e7-85a2-2e238737e859.png